-how long does water heater last
+How long does water heater last

 HVAC

-The answer to 'how long does water heater last' is that the average lifespan of a water heater is 8-12 years, though this can vary depending on the type of water heater, usage, and maintenance.
-Gas-powered water heaters typically last 8-12 years, while electric water heaters can last 10-15 years on average.
+The answer to 'how long does water heater last' is that the average lifespan of a water heater is 8 to 12 years.
+However, this can vary depending on the type of water heater, the quality of the unit, and how well it is maintained.
+Proper maintenance, such as flushing the tank annually and checking the anode rod, can help extend the life of a water heater.

 Sources